dominno/sentinel/RULES.md

     - Pushing commits for completed/tested work
     - Updating status/log
     - Naming variables or constants using conventions
-    - There are unchecked checklist items in tasks/tasks.md (proceed to the next one automatically)
+    - Proceeding to the next unchecked checklist item *within the current active task*.
+(For starting a *new task* after current task completion, `NEXT_TASK_SUGGESTION_LOGIC` will prompt for confirmation.)

   Only stop if a checklist item is ambiguous, missing, or blocked by a dependency.